jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

 This tree looks more streamlined.
 But it still contains more structure than we might like to see in an abstract syntax tree.
-In particular, it still contains als the delimiters ("[", ",", '"', ...) next to the data.
+In particular, it still contains all the delimiters ("[", ",", '"', ...) next to the data.
 But other than in the UTF-8 representation of our json data, the delimiters are not needed any more, because the structural information is now retained in the tree-structure.